Uncovering a root cause of the Growing Concern

 Impaired MC4R signalling can lead to hyperphagia (pathological, insatiable hunger) and early-onset, severe obesity, regardless of environmental and lifestyle factors.3,4

-Rare genetic variants within the MC4R pathway may result in impaired neuronal signalling, leading to rare genetic diseases such as pro-opiomelanocortin (POMC) deficiency obesity and leptin receptor (LEPR) deficiency obesity.4,5
+There are over 113 genes with potential ties to the MC4R pathway; and rare genetic variants within the MC4R pathway may result in impaired neuronal signalling, leading to rare genetic diseases such as pro-opiomelanocortin (POMC) deficiency obesity and leptin receptor (LEPR) deficiency obesity.4,5

 Undiagnosed root cause

 A root cause of early-onset, severe obesity is often underdiagnosed.
-Proactive identification of cardinal symptoms can help move children living with a rare MC4R pathway disease, onto their appropriate care path.4,6
+Proactive identification of cardinal symptoms can help move children living with a rare MC4R pathway disease onto their appropriate care path.4,6

 Identifying a rare MC4R pathway disease